Tex0x4E2/Tex0x4E2/README.md

 ## I'm a Coder, Developer, Reverse Engineer, Pentester, and a student!!

-- I’m currently learning assembly & rust.
+- I’m currently learning Assembly & Rust.
 - 2021 Goals: Make a driver that write into the physical memory.

 <br />